waveexamplesite/challenge/README.md

 To evaluate the solution please run `./aws-app.sh`.

 When the bastion host and Kubernetes cluster have not been set up yet the script will guide you through the bootstrapping process.
-After the bootstrapping you will be asked wheter you would like to build and deploy the example application to staging environment or to production.
+After the bootstrapping you will be asked whether you would like to build and deploy the example application to staging environment or to production.
 Please be advised that deployment to production is not possible before the image has been built and used in staging environment.

 To access the bastion host without using the `./aws-app.sh`. use the following: